 Human resources or HR is a crucial department in any organization.
 These professionals are in charge of strategically supporting the organization through management of tasks such as payroll, compensation and benefits, employee relations, recruiting, training and development and more.
-HR professionals help ensure that a company and individual employees are getting the things they need to be successful.
-A bachelor's degree in human resource management is a crucial first step in an HR career.
+HR professionals help ensure that a company and individual employees are getting the resources they need to be successful.
+A bachelor's degree in human resource management is a crucial piece for an HR career.
 This degree will give students an understanding of how businesses function, with the additional experience in training, communication, compensation, and more skills all related to HR professions.
-If you're excited about a potential career in HR, learn how a bachelor's degree in human resource management can help you land your dream job and meet your professional goals.
+If you're excited about a career in HR, learn how a bachelor's degree in human resource management can help you land your dream job and meet your professional goals.

-A human resource specialist is typically a entry-level or lower-level position in the human resource industry, however many organizations use HR specialists to fill many specific roles so it may not always be an entry-level position.
-These specialists have many important duties in the HR field including recruiting and interviewing job applicants, giving trainings about benefits and working conditions, conducting new employee orientation, keeping track of employee records and paperwork, answering questions about policies, and more.
-They are also responsible for ensuring that the HR system follows local and state regulations.
+A human resource specialist is typically an entry-level position in the human resource industry, however many organizations use HR specialists to fill many specific roles so it may not always be an entry-level position.
+These specialists have many important duties in the HR field that may include recruiting and interviewing job applicants, conducting trainings about benefits and working conditions, conducting new employee orientation, keeping track of employee records and paperwork, answering questions about policies, and more.
+They may also assist with responsibility for ensuring that the HR system follows local and state regulations.

 Salaries for human resource specialists will greatly depend on the size of the company where you work, with smaller companies likely paying less than larger ones.
 On average human resource specialists earn $66,000 per year, with the bottom 10% earning $37,000 per year and the top 10% earning more than $105,000 per year.
 Your education level and your years of experience play a direct role in how much you can earn.

 Human resource specialist positions are expected to grow 5% by 2028, which is about as fast as the national average.
 Human resource specialists are needed in every company and every industry to help it run smoothly.
-It is a steady and stable career, perfect for those who love working with people and helping others the chance to combine that passion with their strategic leadership skills to support employees and the company goals.
+It is a steady and stable career choice that offers those who love working with people and helping others the chance to combine that passion with their strategic leadership skills to support employees and the company goals.

 A bachelor's degree in human resources is the perfect start on the path to becoming a human resource specialist.
-This degree program will help you learn about compensation and benefits, trainings, interview skills, employmemt law, and more.
-If you're interested in a future in HR, a bachelor's degree in human resources is where you'll want to start.
+This degree program will help you learn about compensation and benefits, trainings, interview skills, employment law, and more.
+If you're interested in a future or progressing in HR, a bachelor's degree in human resources is where you'll want to start.